Atlas-OS/docs/docs/index.md

-You have reached the Atlas system documentation.
+You have reached the Atlas documentation.
 By reading, you will learn everything you need to know about Atlas.

+## :material-head-question-outline: What is Atlas?

+Atlas is a open source, and transparent project, that modifies Windows, and removes all of the negative drawbacks that affect gaming performance.

+We are a great option for reducing system latency, network latency, input lag, and keeping your system private while still keeping our focus on performance.

-Here are some resources to start your Atlas journey:
+Here are some resources to help you with your Atlas journey:

 * [Getting started](/Getting%20started/Installation/)
 * [Troubleshooting](/Troubleshooting/Removed%20features/)
 * [FAQ](/FAQ/Installation/)

 !!! info ""
-    If you want to learn more about Atlas, and how it works, check out our [website](https://atlasos.net) and [GitHub repository](https://github.com/Atlas-OS/Atlas).
-We also have a [Discord server](https://discord.com/servers/atlas-795710270000332800) where you can talk with the community and get help from them!
+    If you want to learn more about Atlas, and how it works, check out our [website](https://atlasos.net), and [GitHub repository](https://github.com/Atlas-OS/Atlas).
+We also have a [Discord server](https://discord.com/servers/atlas-795710270000332800) where you can talk with the Atlas community and get suppot from them!

-## :material-head-question-outline: What is Atlas?

-Atlas is a open source and transparent modified version of Windows, which removes all the negative drawbacks of Windows that adversely affect gaming performance.

-We are a great option for reducing system latency, network latency, input lag, and keeping your system private while keeping our focus on performance.